CtrlK

 Completeness

-Clearly answers both 'what' (generates categorized work summary from GitHub activity including PRs, issues, commits) and 'when' (explicit 'Use when...' clause with extensive trigger phrases).
+Clearly answers both 'what' (generates categorized work summary from GitHub activity including PRs, issues, commits) and 'when' (explicit 'Use when...' clause with extensive trigger scenarios).
 Also includes a 'DO NOT TRIGGER' clause for negative cases, which adds further clarity.

 3 / 3